ukhsa-collaboration/pygom/doc/source/profile.rst

 Bootstrap
 =========

 This is perhaps the favorite method to estimate confidence interval for a lot of people.
 Although there are many ways to implement bootstrap, semi-parametric is the only logical choice (even though the underlying assumptions may be violated at times).
 As we have only implemented OLS type loss functions in this package, the parametric approach seem to be inappropriate when there is no self--efficiency guarantee.
 Non-parametric approach requires at least a conditional independence assumption, something easily violated by our **ode**.
-Block bootstrap is an option by we are also aware that the errors of an **ode** can be rather rigid, and consistently over/under estimate at certain periods of time.
+Block bootstrap is an option but we are also aware that the errors of an **ode** can be rather rigid, and consistently over/under estimate at certain periods of time.

 When we say semi-parametric, we mean the exchange of errors between the observations.
 Let our raw error be